 New, emerging and high scoring risks are monitored through the strategic and critical operations risk register.
-This includes an assessment of the current risk status, which is summarised in a heat map of the post control risk position.
-Changes to this between quarters is identified on the heat map.
 The Chief Officer Group and the Risk and Assurance Committee keep the register under review to ensure that it fully reflects the risks to the delivery of Stonewater's operations and Strategic Plan.
 The Operational Directors Group members and specialist leads are responsible for the identified risk areas and the Company Secretary oversees progress against actions to mitigate risks.